Naidheachd News

 The new Scottish Languages Bill gives the Gaelic and Scots languages official status in Scotland and makes changes to support our Gaelic and Scots languages in Scotland.
 This includes changes in relation to Gaelic and Scots education.

-For current information on the status of the new Bill, follow the link below:
+For information on the new Bill, follow the link below:

 https://www.parliament.scot/bills-and-laws/bills/s6/scottish-languages-bill